suhelkeswani/suhelkeswani.github.io/_pages/about.md

   - /home/
 ---

 Third-year student at the Georgia Institute of Technology pursuing a B.S. in Computer Science focused on devices and media with a minor in music.
-Currently developing for web platforms as a SWE intern at Grokker.
+Currently revamping micro-services with Event-driven architecture using Kafka as a SWE intern at Grokker.

 Interested in computer graphics, sound and music computing, immersive media, interactive computing, and applied mathematics.